FABLE-3DXRD/xrd_simulator/docs/source/raw_README.rst

 Credits
 ===============================
-``xrd_simulator`` uses a builtin modified versions of xfab and also makes good use of pygalmesh.
+``xrd_simulator`` makes good use of xfab and pygalmesh.
 The source code of these repos can be found here:

 * `https://github.com/FABLE-3DXRD/xfab`_
 * `https://github.com/nschloe/pygalmesh`_